Do I qualify for a FREE Whitebox?

 - If you sign up, please look out for an email from SamKnows asking you to complete the process.
 If you are selected to participate, you should receive a Whitebox within approximately three weeks of confirming your interest and providing your delivery address.

 *Not everyone who signs up will be selected, as we need to make sure we have the right mix of volunteers from all parts of New Zealand using different technologies, plans, and providers.
-However, we are looking for 3,000 volunteers so we encourage you to sign up!
+However, we are looking for volunteers from a broad range of technologies and geographies, so we encourage you to sign up!

 How can you ensure the Whitebox will not collect browsing history or personal information?